Who are we?

 When you request to take part in a research project we will ask you to create an account with us using your name, email address and preferred language as provided to us by a third-party login provider e.g. Facebook.
 We will use these details to contact you throughout the project; they will not be used for marketing communications.
 We will not share your contact details with any third-parties for the purpose of sending you marketing communications.

-Once you’ve created an account we may need to ask you a number of questions to see if you are eligible to take part in the research project.
+Once you’ve created an account we will need to ask you a number of questions to see if you are eligible to take part in the research project.
 The specific questions you will be asked will vary from questionnaire to questionnaire and have been determined specifically for that project by our client, the data controller.
 If we need to ask you about any special category data, such as details about your health, we will ask for your explicit consent at the start of the questionnaire.
 You have a right under data protection law to subsequently withdraw your consent at any time.

 As part of the questionnaire we may also you ask for your phone number.
 We will use your email address and/or phone number to let you know if you are selected to take part, keep you updated throughout the project about what you need to do next, contact you about your reward, and in case we need further information from you.